Snaipe/libcsptr/README.md

 This project is a tentative attempt to bring smart pointer constructs to the (GNU) C programming language.

+### Features

 * `unique_ptr`, `shared_ptr` macros, and `smart` type attribute
 * Destructor support for cleanup
 * Custom variable metadata on allocation
+* Cross-platform: tested under linux 3.18.6-1, Mac OS X Yosemite 10.10, and Windows 7 (with MinGW and the Cygwin port of GCC)

 ## Installing